Arpad-H/Cellular-Automata/README.md

 # Cellular Automata
-A modular and extensible **Cellular Automata** simulator that lets you explore complex systems from simple rules.
+This project was created for the module "Orientierung und Methoden" at the Hochschule Osnabrück A modular and extensible **Cellular Automata** simulator that lets you explore complex systems from simple rules.
 This project comes with some predefined custom rule sets and lets you practrice writing custom compute shaders.

 ##  Features